Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of a Solar Aircraft.md

 ## How to Become a Pilot

 In the competition, all projects needed to be completed by the pilots.
-If someone wants to become a pilot, you need to sign up and pass the strict training and examinations.
-Because it is related to the result of the entire team, the pilot needs to overcome enormous psychological pressure and to complete the game with a calm mind.
+If someone wants to become a pilot, you need to sign up and pass **the strict training and examinations**.
+Because it is related to the result of the entire team, the pilot needs to overcome **enormous psychological pressure** and to complete the game with a calm mind.
 I was also trained and selected to be a pilot in the Solar Airplane Project in 2018.

 1. **Beginner stage**